 Emotionally focused therapy is an experiential and systemic therapy that focuses on helping partners shift the emotional responses that maintain their negative interactional patterns.
 Through a series of nine steps and approximately 8 to 20 sessions, Dr. Bruce can lead you and your partner away from conflict and deadlock into new bonding interactions that leave you with a renewed sense of love and a stronger connection than before.

-Dr. Sherri Bruce uses Cognitive Behavioural Therapy to address the thought processes and behaviours that impact how you feel emotionally, mentally and physically.
+DR. SHERRI BRUCE REGISTERED PSYCHOLOGIST #1458 INC. uses Cognitive Behavioural Therapy to address the thought processes and behaviours that impact how you feel emotionally, mentally and physically.
 Exploring the underlying thoughts, beliefs and values that influence your perceptions is a powerful way to set new pattern and achieve a healthier mindset and wellbeing.

 The Gottman Method was developed by Dr. John Gottman and his wife Dr. Julie Schwartz Gottman in the 1980s.
 It is an evidence-based form of couple’s therapy that strives to assist couples in achieving a deeper sense of understanding, awareness, empathy, and connectedness within their relationships that ultimately leads to heightened intimacy and interpersonal growth.
 By combining therapeutic interventions with couple’s exercises, this type of therapy helps couples identify and address the natural defenses that hinder effective communication and bonding.